 Goldhen Free Range Large Grade A Brown Eggs

 These eggs are the newest among egg choices at Aldi.
 I’m not sure when they hit store shelves, but I first noticed them in April of 2019.
 I could be wrong, but they appear to be a Regular Buy that will be in stores all the time because I did not see a label on the price sign indicating that they are a limited-time ALDI Find or Seasonal Favorite.
 They are produced in the region where I live (more on that in a bit), so I’m not sure if they’re available at Aldi stores everywhere in the U.S. or just in my part of the Midwest.
 They cost $2.69 per dozen but were on sale for $2.39 at the time of publication.

-The carton states they are sustainably raised, 100% vegetable fed (read more about how chickens are not vegetarians here and here), and raised on small family farms.
-The carton states they are gluten free, but since all eggs are, it’s honestly silly to print it on the carton.
+The carton states they are sustainably raised on small family farms and are 100% vegetable fed (read more about how chickens are not vegetarians here and here), but I’m not sure how they can be free range and also eat an all-vegetarian diet.
+Somehow that does not add up.
+The carton also states the eggs are gluten free, but since all eggs are, it’s honestly silly to print it on the carton.

 Like the Simply Nature Cage Free Organic Eggs, these free range eggs have a seal indicating they are Certified Humane in the way they were raised and handled.
 The package states the eggs meet “the Humane Farm Animal Care Program standards, which include nutritious diet without antibiotics, animals raised with shelter, resting areas, sufficient space and the ability to engage in natural behaviors.”